 During a vacation to Italy in 2001 they made an impromptu decision to marry – the city was Florence.
 And the auspicious month and year was June 2001 (6/6/2001 to be exact) – ultimately a name they immortalized for their wine brand.
 And with this numerical name, one advantage is it usually lands them at the top of any alphabetized wine list!

 Both had been familiar with Sangiovese prior to this trip, but during their travels, took time to explore the diversity of Italian grown and produced Sangiovese.
-In the Napa Valley they also enjoyed Sangiovese from what was Showket Vineyards at the time (their Asante Sana), later sold to Peter Michael in 2008 – and from Luna Vineyards (a winery that in part focuses on wines from Italian varieties).
-Both Brian and Laura enjoy California grown Sangiovese – gravitating towards the richer characteristics that this variety displays when grown in the Napa Valley.
+In Napa Valley they also enjoyed Sangiovese from what was Showket Vineyards at the time (their Asante Sana) which later sold to Peter Michael in 2008 and is now named Au Paradis.
+And from what was Luna Vineyards, a winery that in part focused on wines from Italian varieties, but has since sold and transitioned to the home of Burgess Cellars.
+Both Brian and Laura enjoy California grown Sangiovese – gravitating towards the richer characteristics that this variety displays when grown in Napa Valley.

 Even though some of their bottlings are in the 15% plus alcohol range, there is a freshness and liveliness that is clearly evident across all the wines.
 These are wines that are not heavily oaked, their style purposeful to showcase the variety rather then any barrel dominating characteristics.
 These are wines that are highly personal to both Brian and Laura and are wines they enjoy drinking.